OfficeAtNite/Threat-Analytics-Search/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/AdvancedThreatAnalytics/threat-analytics-search/blob/main/LICENSE)

-# Threat Analytics Search Chrome extension
+# Threat Analytics Search Firefox extension

-The **Threat Analytics Search** extension allows Google Chrome and Microsoft Edge users to highlight specific text and conduct searches using various services.
+The **Threat Analytics Search** extension allows Firefox users to highlight specific text and conduct searches using various services.
 For instance, if you have a domain name you want to research, you could highlight that domain name and automatically search across as many registrars or threat exchanges you want.

+NOTE: This was originally a Chromium-based extension.
+It has been translated to function in FF but not without issue.
+Individual links in the right-click menu will not open.
+As a result, Groups have been expanded and will open in a new window.
+To make this more usable, many of the OG extension searches have been removed and replaced with the most pertinent OSINT selections.
+Additionally, the ability to update on the fly has been removed but may be added back shortly with correlation to this repo.

 ## Features